Skip to main

 3. Set up an automatic schedule to regularly download new videos in my magic Playlist

-I will explain the details of how I've set everything up – also for me as a reference, in case I have to do it again – but maybe you're not interested in those details.
-No worries, let's skip the details and go straight to the end.
+I will explain the details of how I’ve set everything up in this post – also for me as a reference, in case I have to do it again.
+But maybe you’re not interested in those details!
+No worries, let’s take a quick look at the outcome.

-When I tried it out the first time, I was blown away by how fast it was.
-It only took less than 5 minutes to download, recode, and upload a single 53-minute long 720p video to my Google Drive, which I thought would take much longer, especially on my small Raspberry Pi.
+When I tried it out the first time, I was a bit blown away by how fast it was.
+It only took less than 5 minutes to download, recode, and upload a single 53-minute long 720p video to my Google Drive.
+I thought that would take much longer—especially on a small Raspberry Pi!

-In the next run, I downloaded 11 videos totaling 77 minutes, and it was done in 20 minutes, including recoding and uploading to my Google Drive.
+The second time I tried it, I downloaded 11 videos, totaling 77 minutes, and it was done in 20 minutes, including recoding and uploading to my Google Drive.
 20 minutes!
 Downloading, recoding, and uploading it again!
-I didn't expect this.
+I didn’t expect this.

-I wrapped the download script into a small Node.js script that sends me a Telegram message when it's done or encounters an error – which is also an idea I borrowed from Philipp.
+I combined the download script with a small script using Node.js, that sends me a Telegram message when the download is completed or when it encountered an error – which is also an idea I borrowed from Philipp.
 Thanks, Philipp!

 Regardless of the details, I absolutely adore this solution.
 And what’s even better is that I have this solution in place.
 Whenever I come across a video I want to keep, I add it to the playlist and don’t worry about it again.
 It’s very satisfying to know that my favorite videos can be safe and sound.

-So, here's the deal.
-There's this sweet program called Rclone that can help you mount your Google Drive as a network drive on your Raspberry Pi.
-I followed this guide, but it was so easy to set up, that the guide wasn't really necessary.
-But it gave me the confidence that I'm doing the right thing.
+Rclone allows you mount your Google Drive as a network drive on your Raspberry Pi.
+I set it up by following this guide I found, but it was actually so easy to set up, that the guide wasn’t really necessary.
+At least the guide gave me the confidence that I’m doing the right thing.

 And last but not least, mount your Google Drive: